yolao/ornithopter.io/README.md

 can also use the alternative routing method as seen in [sample.php][5] if you want to build an application outside the standard folder structure.
 You will find folders are intuitively labeled; controllers, helpers, libraries, models, vendors and views all within the main **application** folder.

+##### Structuring your website or web application

 Your website or web application should by default by made up of files in the **controllers**, **models** and **views** folders or alternatively routed files like the **samples.php** file which may be useful for building RESTful API's or your own custom routing behavior.
 Using alternative routing still allows you access to the Ornithopter libraries, helpers and vendors, but from your own routes.

 The framework comes with a demo controller, demo model and demo view to showcase the MVC relationship behavior.
 Highly recommend copying a tinkering with a local copy.
-After a few minutes it should become apparent how Ornithopter works.
+After a few minutes, how Ornithopter works should be obvious.

 # Routing